-A company should not put any pressure on you to purchase one of their stairlifts.
+A company should not put any pressure on you to purchase one of its stairlifts.
 Be especially wary of companies with pushy salespeople, or of those that flaunt ‘special offers’.
 Our stairlift brand reviews shows which brands represent the best value for money, quality, reliability and more – and the ones which avoid using pressure selling tactics.

 Buying a second-hand stairlift

 Many manufacturers and suppliers sell reconditioned stairlifts, which can be much cheaper than new ones.
-These are usually straight stairlifts that have been removed from one property and are able to be fixed to another staircase in a different home.
+These are usually straight stairlifts that have been removed from one property and can be fixed to another staircase in a different home.
 Made-to-measure curved staircases are not normally available second-hand.

 When we surveyed stairlift owners in 2018, we found that the average price paid for a second-hand stairlift is £1,990, compared with £3,369 for a brand new one.

 Hiring a stairlift

-Hiring a stairlift might be a better option than buying if you know you will only need it for a set period of time, such as recovering from an accident or operation.
+Hiring a stairlift might be a better option if you know you will only need it for a set period of time, such as recovering from an accident or operation.
 Some suppliers have a minimum term for stairlift hire, often around three months.

 Installation costs when hiring (which normally also includes removal at the end) range from £350 to more than £1,000, while monthly rental fees range from £10 for a straight stairlift from a local supplier to as much as £150 a month for a complicated curved stairlift from a national manufacturer.

 Financial assistance for stairlifts

 It's worth looking into whether you might be eligible for a stairlift from the council.